NBMueller/SCcaller/README.md

 #####
 ## DEPENDENCIES

-python 2.7 or 3.X (not working with vcf catalog and bed output)
+python 2.7 or 3.X (not tested with vcf catalog and bed output)

 numpy
 pysam(0.15.1) or samtools v.1.9+ (Other versions not tested)